 Every Bluetooth speaker on this list delivers great sound and functionality, but only the LG XBoom Go PL7 does it while boasting awesome LED lights.
 This unique Bluetooth speaker packs fully customizable LED rings on either side, adding some unique flair to your pool parties or indoor jam sessions.

 But the XBoom Go PL7 has much more than looks going for it.
 The XBoom's appropriately booming sound holds its own against the best Bluetooth speakers in this price range, delivering balanced bass and satisfying treble.
-And with an IPX5 rating, this speaker can handle sprays or plashes of water and keep on ticking.
-Factor in its strong 24 hour battery life, and the XBoom Go PL7 is a great Bluetooth speaker that looks as good as it sounds.
+And with an IPX5 rating, this speaker can handle sprays or splashes of water and keep on ticking.
+Factor in its strong 24-hour battery life, and the XBoom Go PL7 is a great Bluetooth speaker that looks as good as it sounds.

 Read our full LG XBoom Go PL7 review.

-At long last, Sonos has delivered a wireless Bluetooth speaker — and it's pretty great.
-The Sonos Move takes the well-tuned sound and rich feature set found in the Sonos One and lets you take it on the go, with a 10-hour battery packed into a portable (albeit fairly chunky) design.
+The Sonos Move might not be as portable as the newer Roam, but it's still one of the best Bluetooth speakers on the market.
+The Move takes the well-tuned sound and rich feature set found in the Sonos One and lets you take it on the go, with a 10-hour battery packed into a portable (albeit fairly chunky) design.

 Read our full Sonos Move review.